 For start-ups that are thinking of expanding their products internationally, it is essential to carefully deliberate on the name of their service or product when they are creating their business strategy, to ensure not only a seamless transition into the foreign market but also to ensure that the brand will work well, whatever the target languages may be.

 Even established brands that have been present in many global markets have to tweak their brand names or undergo some translations that are market-specific to ensure success.
+This goes for brand visuals as well, different cultures place different meanings on shapes and colors.
+It is essential to localize your logo and marketing collateral along with your brand name.
+A free logo maker can be helpful in trying out your new brand name with your graphics.

 Some of the things to consider when localizing a brand are the following: